 About me

 I’m a Postdoctoral Fellow in political science at the Norwegian University of Science and Technology (NTNU).
-I am examining the link between demographic bulges and social trust in Africa as part of the DIVIDENDS project run by the Peace Research Institute Oslo (PRIO).
+I am currently examining the effects of youth bulges in Africa as part of the DIVIDENDS project at the Peace Research Institute Oslo (PRIO).

 Prior to starting at NTNU, I was an associate lecturer in the School of Politics and International Relations at the Australian National University, where I also completed my PhD between 2018 and 2021.
 My doctoral research examined the relationship between language, communication and social trust.
 I also hold a bachelor’s degree in economics and political science from Victoria University of Wellington, and a BA(Hons) from the University of Auckland.